Xubuntu/wiki.xubuntu.org/content/qa/installing.md

 stick that you can use, you can do some valuable testing by using the development version of Xubuntu in a live-session.

-If you don\'t already know how to do this, here is a [great tutorial](https://tutorials.ubuntu.com/tutorial/try-ubuntu-before-you-install).
+If you don't already know how to do this, here is a [great tutorial](https://tutorials.ubuntu.com/tutorial/try-ubuntu-before-you-install).

 To do this with a VM you simply need to give the machine a small amount of space and boot the iso on that.
 No need to actually install unless you wish to do so.

-Once you\'ve got Xubuntu running, you are ready to move on to Step 2 and start [testing](https://wiki.xubuntu.org/qa/testing).
+Once you've got Xubuntu running, you are ready to move on to Step 2 and start [testing](https://wiki.xubuntu.org/qa/testing).